Anonymous-User-42/ECE-University-Notes/Engineering Boost Programs/Mini-Programming/Lecture 1.md

 ##  Muhammad Ibn Musa Al Khwarizmi

-Persian Arab Mathematician and Philosopher, who invented Algebra
+Persian Arab Mathematician and Philosopher, who invented Algebra, Decimal system and the use of zero in Arabic Mathematics.

 ##  Charles Babbage

-English Mathematician, Philosopher, Inventor known to some as the Father of Computing.
+English Mathematician, Philosopher, Inventor known to some as the Father of Computing for his contribution to the basic design of the computer through his Analytical Machine.
+His previous Difference Engine was a special purpose device intended for the production of tables.

+he originated the concept of a programmable computer.

 ##  Lady Ada Lovelace

 Wrote the First Computer program using the Babbage Machine.
+She also foresaw the capability of computers to go beyond mere calculatingf or number-crunching while others, including Babbage, focused only on these capabilities

 ##  George Boole